 The biggest diamonds

-In 1905, a South African mine uncovered a diamond weighing an incredible 3106 carats.
-(That´s over 1 pound!)
-This made it the largest diamond ever discovered.
-Named ¨the Cullinan¨ in honor of the mine´s owner Sir Thomas Cullinan, the gem was eventually cut into nine enormous diamonds and over 100 smaller diamonds.
-The three largest cuts of the Cullinan eventually became part of King Edward´s royal crown, and currently on display in the tower of London.
-This record pales in comparison, however, with Lucya recently discovered star that scientists believe to be composed complete of diamond.
-Named after the Beatle´s song Lucy in the Sky with Diamionds, the diamonds measures over 4000 kilometers in diameter and measures in at billions of carats.
+A South African mine uncovered a diamond in 1905 that weighed an incredible 3106 carats, which is more than a pound, making it the largest diamond ever discovered.
+Named ¨the Cullinan¨ in honor of the mine´s owner Sir Thomas Cullinan, the gem was eventually cut into 9 huge diamonds and over 100 smaller diamonds.
+The three largest cuts of the Cullinan eventually became part of King Edward´s royal crown, and can be seen on display in the tower of London.
+This record pales in comparison, however, with Lucya recently discovered star that scientists believe to be made entirely of diamond.
+Named after the Beatle´s song Lucy in the Sky with Diamonds, the diamonds measures over 4000 kilometers in diameter.